umairshahid436/RepositoryPattern/README.md

 ### RESTful Service
 ```
-As per instructions, in this project RESTFUl service has been created.
+As per instructions, in this project RESTful service has been created.

 Get: https://localhost:44385/api/product/
 This will return all products in below format